 Some of our Tuesday sessions from Sandilands take the form of hill training.

-Most Striders prefer to race at longer distances, but we also compete in the Veterans Track & Field Leagues and have a few athletes who like to compete at shorter distances (1500m and below).
+Most Striders prefer to race at longer distances, but we also compete in the Veterans Track & Field League and have a few athletes who like to compete at shorter distances (1500m and below).
 We provide short-distance sessions at Croydon Arena on Thursday evenings.
 As with our Tuesday sessions, we meet at one of the football ‘dug-outs’ in the home straight.
 People are encouraged to warm up by jogging before we start a short session of ‘drills’, which are exercises designed to improve one’s stride-length, at 7.30pm.
 We then continue the warm-up with two laps of jogging the bends and ‘striding’ the straights before starting the main session at about 7.40pm.
 (It is possible to do the track session and then get to Trinity in time for the club’s weekly swim later in the evening.)
-Our winter sessions are aimed at 800 and 1500 metres, and include sessions of 200 metre repetitions with a very short recovery, followed by fast ‘time-trials’ over 400m and 600m, as well as sessions of 300m reps with a slightly longer recovery.
-From April to August we change the emphasis, focusing mainly on repetitions at distances from 240m to 300m.
+Our winter sessions are aimed at 800 and 1500 metres, and include sessions of 200 metre repetitions with a very short recovery, followed by fast ‘time-trials’ over 400m and 600m, as well as sessions of 300m reps with a slightly longer recovery. .
+Typical winter sessions are:

 One way of ascertaining one’s fitness is to run a short race as a ‘time-trial’.
 Such races are a form of speed training.
 The 5km parkruns are ideal for this, as are 3000 metre track races and our own Mile Time Trials, which are held monthly in the summer months.

 We recommend that runners who are doing long repetitions (such as 1000m or a mile) should use a digital stopwatch to enable them to measure their performance.